losertlab/complex_dynamics/README.md

 ### Comments

 This repo is a work in progress.
-There will be issues using it at first, but this should be a good starting place to sharing code.
+It should be a good starting place to sharing code.